lowercasename/orogene/README.md

 The benefits of Orogene are:

 - It's fast.
 Like, _really_ fast.
 - It's tiny.
-Like, _really_ tiny (~250 lines of generously formatted code, excluding comments and whitespace).
+Like, _really_ tiny (~220 lines of code, excluding comments and whitespace).
 - As a command line utility, it's completely customizable on the fly and can therefore be built into other scripts.
 - It's named after a group of characters in a phenomenally good series of fantasy novels by [N. K. Jemisin](https://en.wikipedia.org/wiki/N._K._Jemisin).